 Hany lives a protected life in Egypt with a loving father who dies unexpectedly.
-He had been attending a private school, but his widow was informed that her husband had been living above their means and they had to find economies.
+He had been attending a private school, but his mother was informed that her husband had been living above their means and they had to find economies.

 The second half gets more explicit.
 His mother was consulting a lawyer about leaving the country and was advised she might claim discrimination based on her religion, but would not be able to return.
 Hany watches tv with a variety of views regarding religion and reads.
 Some of the opinions are hateful, while a few seem reconcilable.